 The way to establish if an unclean flame sensor is the reason for a furnace malfunction is to take a micro amp draw reading, which an expert furnace technician can provide you.
 If a dirty flame sensor is the reason, the furnace expert will clean the sensor with steel wool.
 If dirt was the sole factor, we will see a notably higher amp reading.
 If the reading doesn’t change, the technician will carry on with the heating system repair diagnostic process.

-If you aren’t certain your heating system is going to survivie these last few weeks of winter, give Komfort Air a call and we’ll come out and perform a full furnace maintenance or a no-charge in-home estimate on a new furnace.
+If you aren’t certain your heating system is going to survivie these last few weeks of winter, give Komfort Air Service Experts a call and we’ll come out and perform a full furnace maintenance or a no-charge in-home estimate on a new furnace.